handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_auctions.md

 ]
 ```

 Your wallet tracks any name on which you have bid or opened. `getnames` returns info on each.
+This is different from the `hsd-rpc getnames` call which returns info on all names for which the node has data.

 ## sendopen